nobuyukinyuu/PhaseEngine/README.md

 ## New
 * Fixed-point phase accumulator (utilizing 12.20 precision by default)
 * More modular, delegate-based oscillator and operator functionality (Operators can behave like filters or DSP in addition to FM)
-* Bitwise and wave-folding operators
+* * FM and Bitwise (AND/OR/XOR and Ring Modulation) operators
+* * Traditional analog-style filters and wave folding operators
 * Envelopes with target audio levels for each phase, more like DX-style synths
 * Envelope hold phase after initial attack and before initial decay, similar to the initial delay phase in gdsFM.
 Stays constant under rate scaling.
 * All FM operators support Reface-style operator feedback.
 * More traditional noise generators, including an LFSR-based generator with selectable periodicity (create more buzzing effects) similar to 2a03, etc.
+* Variable length wavetables from 32 samples up to 1024 samples per bank.
+Selectable sample bank per-oscillator for FM and bitwise ops.

 ## Different